prettydiff/wisdom/Performance.md

 # Performance
+Like security, performance requires trades off and sacrifices.
+This may mean writing code in a less popular way.
+Performance certainly means testing and measuring things otherwise not tested or measured.
+Also like security everybody claims to want performance, but rarely are they willing to work to achieve it.

 Generally technical discussions of performance imply execution performance, or more specifically time to execute specific measured tasks.
 From a managerial or product perspective performance can cover many things from execution time to hours of effort for a human to complete a given task.
 While discussions of performance may cover many different topics all discussions of performance contain one important consideration: measures.